LATEST ADVICE FROM CORNWALL COUNCIL:

 Covid-19 Statement of Service Changes:

-The Government announced on 23rd June 2020 that they are now lifting restrictions whilst still maintaining certain restrictions and enforcing advisory guidelines to help minimise the spread of Coronavirus (COVID-19).
+The Government announced another National lockdown as of 4th January 2021 to help minimise the spread of Coronavirus (COVID-19).
 Saltash Town Council has had to comply with the Government advice, and as you can imagine, this will have an impact across the services the Town Council provides for the community.

 Saltash Town Council Library Hub & Information Service: